JethroPhuah/SCDFLyfsavers/README.md

 # Short Description

-"" - A fully integrated IoT system for hydrant testing that aims to test the static pressure of the hydrant remotely.
+RoboHydrant - A fully integrated IoT system for hydrant testing that aims to test the static pressure of the hydrant remotely.
 This will allow:

 - SCDF to engage in more efficient resource allocation and scheduling which will greatly improve SCDF operational readiness<br>
 - Precious water that are wasted away during the course of traditional hydrant testing methods to be saved <br>